Alexander Kutepov

-Alexander Pavlovich Kutepov (Алекса́ндр Па́влович Куте́пов; 28 September 1882 – 26 January 1930) served as an officer in the anti-communist Volunteer Army during the Russian Civil War of 1917–1923.
-From 1928 to 1930 he chaired the Russian All-Military Union (ROVS).
-He died after being abducted by OGPU agents in Paris in 1930.
+Alexander Pavlovich Kutepov (Алекса́ндр Па́влович Куте́пов; 28 September 1882 – 26 January 1930) was a Russian military officer in the Imperial Russian Army and later an anti-communist officer in the Volunteer Army during the Russian Civil War.
+From 1928 to 1930, he chaired the Russian All-Military Union (ROVS).
+He was assassinated after being abducted by OGPU agents in Paris in 1930.

-Biography

-Family
+Early life and military career

 Alexander Kutepov was born into the family of a personal nobleman, Konstantin Mikhailovich Timofeev, and his wife, Olga Andreevna, in Cherepovets, Novgorod Governorate.
 In 1890, Konstantin died.
 In 1892, Olga Andreevna married hereditary nobleman Pavel Aleksandrovich Kutepov, an official for peasant affairs of the Foresters' Corps; after the Stolypin reform, he became chairman of the Land Survey Commission.
 On 9 March 1893, by a ruling from the Novgorod District Court, children born by Olga Andreevna in her first marriage (including Alexander) were legally adopted by her second husband, Pavel.

 Alexander Kutepov was educated at the Arkhangelsk gymnasium (graduated from 7th grade).
 In 1902 he entered the Junker Infantry School in St. Petersburg, from which he graduated in the 1st category.
 A year later, the younger clerk-junker Kutepov had been noticed at the parade by the Grand Duke Konstantin Konstantinovich, who appointed him right away to sergeant-major, bypassing the rank of senior caravan-junker.